WangZX-SEU/TIPS/README.md

 # TIPS
 We are working on an information-based autonomous exploring framework for UGV, considering map & localization uncertainty.

-We plan to submit our work on _IEEE ROBOTICS AND AUTOMATION LETTERS_, and open-source the code once the paper is accepted.
+We plan to submit our work on _IEEE Robotics and Automation Letters (RAL)_, and open-source the code once the paper is accepted.